Price Floor: Definition, Examples & Effects

 1. Black Market

-When prices are set artificially above the market value, it can lead to black markets as producers seek to sell their production surplus.
-For instance, the NFL used to operate a price floor that set a minimum price on resold tickets.
-This meant season ticket holders and other resellers had to sell for a minimum price.
-However, this made it more difficult for them to sell as the price was in excess of what many were willing to pay.
-In turn, a black market was created to allow those who wanted to sell tickets to find buyers.
+When prices are artificially set above the market value, it can lead to the creation of black markets as producers seek to sell their surplus production.
+An example of this is the NFL’s former price floor, which set a minimum price on resold tickets.
+This made it more difficult for season ticket holders and other resellers to sell, as the price was higher than what many buyers were willing to pay.
+As a result, a black market was created to allow those who wanted to sell tickets to find buyers at a lower price.

 2. Higher Prices

-When price floors are set above the equilibrium point, it can lead to higher prices.
-For instance, doughnuts sell for $2 each.
-If the price floor is set at $2.50, this means that the customer must now pay the extra 50 cents for each doughnut.
-So whilst the baker may potentially benefit, the customer does not, which is why price floors are often seen as corporate welfare.
+Price floors set above the equilibrium point can result in higher prices for consumers.
+For example, if doughnuts sell for $2 each and the price floor is set at $2.50, customers would have to pay an extra 50 cents per doughnut.
+While the baker may potentially benefit from the higher prices, the customer does not, which is why price floors are often viewed as a form of corporate welfare.

 3. Lower Demand